Part 1 of 4: How to Create a Quality Control Plan for Business providing Management Guidelines and Practical Steps

 We always say, “Its amazing what you find when you start looking!”, and these metrics will really open your eyes to how to create a quality control plan that takes care of the business.

-Document and process corrective and preventive actions according to the Corrective and Preventive Action procedure using form Request for Support.
-The RFS is used to process internal corrective and preventive actions and the ICAR form is used to correspond with Suppliers.
+Document and process corrective actions according to the Corrective Action procedure using form Request for Support.
+The RFS is used to process internal corrective actions and the ICAR form is used to correspond with Suppliers.

 9) Internal Audits, QMS-12 Internal Auditing Procedure.